moodle/devdocs/general/app/development/testing/acceptance-testing.md

 In order to run tests for the app, you will need to run both a Moodle site and the Moodle App.

 The Moodle site should be version 3.9.7+, 3.10.4+ or newer (3.11, 4.0, etc.).
-You also need to install the [local_moodlemobileapp](https://github.com/moodlehq/moodle-local_moodlemobileapp/) plugin, using the version that corresponds with the version of the Moodle App that you're testing on.
-If you have tests for an older version, you can read the [Upgrading tests from an older version](#upgrading-tests-from-an-older-version) section.
+You also need to install the [local_moodleappbehat](https://github.com/moodlehq/moodle-local_moodleappbehat/) plugin, using the version that corresponds with the version of the Moodle App that you're testing on.
+If you have tests for an older version, you can read [How to upgrade tests from an older version](../../upgrading/acceptance-tests-upgrade-guide.md).

 We recommend that you use [moodle-docker](https://github.com/moodlehq/moodle-docker#use-containers-for-running-behat-tests-for-the-mobile-app), because it's configured to run mobile tests and you can skip reading this entire section.
 You won't even need to clone the app repository.